 3-4.1503 Penalties

 In addition to any other available penalty, including Section 1-2.01, any person or company, including a corporation or limited liability company (LLC), violating any section of this article shall be guilty of an infraction or misdemeanor and shall be fined $100 or in an amount that the Board of Supervisors may specify by resolution, subject to the then-existing limitations of Vehicle Code 21104.
-To the maximum extent allowed under state law, any peace officer (as defined by California Penal Code Section 830 et seq.) in good standing that has completed Police Officer Standards and Training (POST) may enforce this chapter.
+To the maximum extent allowed under state law, any peace officer (as defined by California Penal Code Section 830 et seq.) in good standing that has completed Peace Officer Standards and Training (POST) may enforce this Article.
+Violation of this Article, including falsification of an application for a permit issued pursuant to it or the unauthorized alteration of a permit issued hereunder or Siskiyou County Code Article 3.5 of Chapter 13 of Title 3, is grounds for permit revocation.
+A person or entity who has had a permit revoked pursuant to this section shall be ineligible for permit under this Article or Siskiyou County Code Article 3.5 of Chapter 13 of Title 3 for two years.
+Permit revocation is subject to appeal before the Board of Supervisors.

 3-4.1504- Special permits.